-Netflix has finally come to the rescue and revived rom-com’s.
-Their latest is the adaptation of Jenny Han’s Young Adult bestselling book To All The Boys I’ve Loved Before.
-The story follows Lara Jean Song Covey, who in eighth grade wrote letters to five boys she had crushes on but kept them in a box to herself.
+Netflix has finally come to the rescue and revived rom-coms.
+Their latest is the adaptation of Jenny Han’s Young Adult bestselling book, To All The Boys I’ve Loved Before.
+The story follows Lara Jean Song Covey, who in eighth grade wrote letters to five boys she had crushes on but kept them hidden in a box.
 In high school, the letters end up leaking to the guys and she finds herself having to explain the feelings she had.
 It’s unique in featuring an Asian teenage girl as the lead, with Vietnamese-American actress Lana Condor playing Lara Jean.
 HollywoodLife.com spoke EXCLUSIVELY to author Jenny Han who tells us how “surreal” it is to see her book turned into a film.

 Jenny says that the plot line came from her own experiences growing up.
 “The story was actually from my own teenage-hood.
 I used to write love letters to guys when I was trying to find closure, and I would just pour out all my deepest thoughts and feelings into the letter, and then I‘d seal it and put it in a hatbox, and never send it.
 So that actually came from my own life,” she reveals.